ddrrnn123/ddrrnn123.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper has been accepted by `Medical Image Analysis`.
+One paper is accepted by `Medical Image Analysis`.